adorsys/datasafe/docs/docu1_vs_docu2/comparison.md

-# Adorsys Datasafe vs. Datasafe
+# Adorsys Docusafe vs. Datasafe

 ## IN BRIEF
 The docusafe version has the following features: